xuchaoqian/plugins-workspace/.changes/change-pr-2224.md

 ---
 "shell": patch
+"shell-js": patch
 ---

 Use &self instead of self to allow kill to be called multiple times.